nesb1/strictql-postgres/README.md

 It may seem that all these query checks without actually executing them are very difficult to implement, but this is not the case.

-PostgreSQL's binary protocol is used to check queries, which allows preparing a query for execution but not executing it.
+PostgreSQL's binary protocol is used to check queries, it allows preparing a query for execution but not executing it.
 You can read more about the `describe` command [here](https://www.postgresql.org/docs/current/protocol-message-formats.html).